 Participation is mandatory.
-You are not allowed to make up a quiz or a lab in another section of Chemistry 112.
+You are not allowed to make up a quiz or a lab in another section of Chemistry 111.
 Missing 2 of the labs, which is over 20% of the lab work, is significant and unacceptable and will result in academic failure, as will missing 1 or both of the Practical Quizzes.
 Please look at the schedule at the end of this syllabus and consider the negative impact that missing one of the hands on laboratory sessions will have on your educational experience, including your performance on the Practical Quizzes.
 It is in your best interests to register for a section that does not conflict with other obligations.
 Students should not enroll in a lab section that they cannot fully attend.

-Students who do not have a C- or better in the prerequisite class, General Chemistry Laboratory A (Chem 111), and students who are not concurrently enrolled in or have not completed General Chemistry 102 or 106 with a grade of C- or better will be removed from the class.
+Students who are not concurrently enrolled in, or have not completed General Chemistry 101or 105 with a grade of C- or better will be removed from the class.